 The amendments are effective for annual reporting periods beginning on or after 1 January 2023 and must be applied retrospectively.
-The Group is currently assessing the impact the amendments will have on its current accounting policies.
+The Group is currently assessing the impact the amendments will have on its current accounting policies and whether covenants on existing loan agreements may require renegotiation.